 1967: Pink Floyd released their debut single, “Arnold Layne.”
 According to bassist Roger Waters, the song, written by lead singer Syd Barrett, was based on a real person who had a hobby of stealing women’s clothes and undergarments from their washing lines.

 1967: Jeff Beck released his first solo single, “Hi Ho Silver Lining.”
 Written by American songwriters Scott English and Larry Weiss, the song was first released by English band The Attack just a few days earlier.
 Their version failed to chart, but Beck’s recording became his biggest solo hit, reaching the top 20 on the UK chart in 1967 and 1972.
-The single’s B-side was an instrumental titled “Beck’s Bolero,” conceived while Beck was still a member of the Yardbirds, had been inspired by French composer Maurice Ravel’s “Ravel’s Bolero.”
+The single’s B-side, an instrumental titled “Beck’s Bolero” conceived while Beck was still a member of the Yardbirds, was inspired by French composer Maurice Ravel’s “Ravel’s Bolero.”
 The track later received greater exposure on Beck’s debut album Truth, released in 1968.
 The recording session brought together a group of musicians that included Jimmy Page, Keith Moon, John Paul Jones, and Nicky Hopkins, who later agreed that the lineup was a first attempt at what later became Led Zeppelin.

 1967: Singer-songwriter Cat Stevens released his debut album, Matthew and Son.